mohalkarushikesh/AI-ML-Engineer-Notes/README.md

-I understand you meant a **"deep"** AI/ML roadmap starting from the basics, and it seems you noticed something missing or unclear in the previous response, possibly due to the typo "death" instead of "deep."
-The roadmap I provided is indeed a comprehensive, in-depth AI/ML learning path starting from foundational concepts for beginners and progressing to advanced topics, with projects included in each phase.
-However, I’ll address potential gaps or clarify the depth, ensuring it starts from the absolute basics and dives deeply into advanced topics.
-Below is a revised, **in-depth AI/ML roadmap** in Markdown format, emphasizing a deep progression from beginner to expert, with practical projects and additional focus on foundational clarity and advanced specialization.

-If you meant something specific by "forgot" or have a particular area (e.g., more depth in a specific topic, additional tools, or a different structure), please clarify, and I’ll tailor it further.
-For now, I’ll enhance the roadmap to ensure it’s thorough, starting from the ground up.

 # In-Depth AI/ML Roadmap: From Beginner to Expert

 This roadmap provides a **deep and structured path** to master Artificial Intelligence and Machine Learning (AI/ML), starting from absolute beginner level (no prior coding or math experience) to advanced, production-ready expertise.
 Each phase includes theoretical foundations, practical tools, hands-on projects, and resources to ensure comprehensive learning.
 The roadmap is designed to build skills progressively, with an emphasis on depth in understanding and application.